fymaterials98/markdown_train/README.md

 def foo()
     if not bar:
         return True
-'''pythonscript
+'''
+pythonscript
 def foo():
     if not bar:
         return True
 '''